> For the complete documentation index, see llms.txt.

 Required GitHub Secrets

-For this workflow to function properly, you need to add the following secrets to your GitHub repository:
+For this workflow to function properly, you need to add the following secret to your GitHub repository:

 3. Commit and push the changes to your repository.